DaKingKong/ringcentral-google-drive-notification-add-in/index.md

 ## RingCentral Google Drive Add-In

-RingCentral Google Drive Add-In is a bot for [RingCentral App](https://www.ringcentral.com/apps/rc-app) that provides features from within RingCentral App.
+RingCentral’s Google Drive Add-in is a bot within [RingCentral App](https://www.ringcentral.com/apps/rc-app) that alerts users to `new file shares` and `new comments`.
+In addition to these key features, the following additional features are available with this integration:

-### Features
+- Be notified of new file shares and comments without leaving the RingCentral App and checking your email.

-- Subscribe to `New Comment` and `New File Share` notifications so that you can immediately receive them from within RingCentral App
+- Interact with comments by submitting your own comments to a Google doc without ever leaving RingCentral.
-- Manage subscriptions by setting up the push mode to `Realtime`, `Daily` or `Weekly` so that you can control notification traffic
+- Received notifications the way you want to in Realtime, Daily or Weekly to control your interaction with Google Drive
 - Automatically detect Google file links in RingCentral App conversations and make sure all team members have file access

-### Commands
+### How To Use

 - `@bot login`: **Login** with your Google Account
 - `@bot logout`: **Logout** your Google Account and clear all subscriptions created by it